bdraco/aiohttp-zlib-ng/README.md

 ---

+# This library is obsolete and replaced by https://github.com/bdraco/aiohttp-fast-zlib

 Enable zlib_ng on aiohttp

 zlib is be a bottleneck for aiohttp, especially for websocket connections. `aiohttp-zlib-ng` replaces usage of `zlib` in `aiohttp` with `zlib-ng` which is a drop-in faster replacement.